DavyCraft648/ShortSneak/README.md

 enter 1.5 blocks like in Minecraft: Java Edition.

 **Note: If you use proxy, this plugin must be installed to all subservers to work properly**

+You don't need this plugin after pm 5.4.0 released